Why is body composition analysis an

 - Assess muscle mass to determine muscle loss and regain through rehabilitation programs

-- Quantify health risk through the evaluation of body fat distribution
+- Monitor health risk through the evaluation of body fat distribution

 - Track fluid imbalances related to loss of muscle mass, edema, or inflammation.